Philadelphia Child Injury Lawyer

 The Philadelphia child injury lawyers at Rosenbaum & Associates have helped injured victims and their families since 1992.
 Our law firm specializes in personal injury services, and our attorneys work on a contingency fee basis.
 Simply put, our firm only collects money when our clients do.
 Contact us for a free consultation to discuss the specifics of your case.

-Types of Child Injuries
+What are Common Types of Child Injuries?

 - Playgrounds are among the most fun, and the most dangerous, places children can visit.
 Many parents in Philadelphia send their child to the playground without supervision, increasing the likelihood that they will be injured while playing.
 Swings, slides, monkey bars, and merry-go-rounds are dangerous without adequate adult supervision.